forever-inc/forever-style-guide/README.md

 Fire up the app and visit: <app url>/style-guide

-### Adding content to style guide
+### Adding sections to style guide

-All the content in the style guide can be found in *app/views/forever_style_guide/content*.
-All content in the style guide is organized into *sections* which are simple folders in the content directory.
-There are two ways to add content the the style guide, through auto-formatted partials and raw_html partials.
+All the content in the style guide can be found in *app/views/forever_style_guide/sections*.
+All content in the style guide is organized into *sections* which are simple folders in the sections directory.
+There are two ways to add content to the section, through auto-formatted partials and raw_html partials.

 #### Auto-Formatted Partials